 About The FYW Curriculum

-Our FYW curriculum is rhetorical, inductive,and inquiry-based.
+Our story-based FYW curriculum is rhetorical, inductive, and inquiry-based.
 Its goal is to prepare students not only to approach new writing situations with confidence, but also to teach them the uses of rhetorical concepts for making sense of their world—most immediately, in the transition to college life and learning.
-The curriculum invites students to put their prior knowledge in relation to new understandings of rhetoric, literacy, and culture.
-It moves students through a sequence of five projects designed to help them:
+The curriculum for both WRA 101 and 195H invites students to put their prior knowledge in relation to new and developing understandings of rhetoric, literacy, and culture.
+It moves students through a sequence of five writing experiences designed to help them

 - discover and articulate their educational goals through a series of structured inquiries into their own learning, cultural values, and academic literacies;